I Can't Wait (Nu Shooz song): Background

 Instrumentalist John Smith would try to write songs in batches of 10 and have two a week ready for rehearsals in Portland, Oregon.
 He bought a new Teac-3440 4-track recorder in 1983, and "I Can't Wait" was one of the first songs he recorded on it.
 He scribbled out the lyrics in fifteen minutes as the band was loading up gear to go to rehearse it, and his wife, singer Valerie Day, approved.

 Critical reception

 John Leland's writeup in a Spin magazine column wrote about the single, saying: "You can listen to this record as many times as you want and still not have any strong impressions that human beings actually made it.
 In other words, it's the perfect disco record."

 Music video

 The music video was directed by Jim Blashfield.
 It contains animations and has a hint of the very surreal.
 The plot has Valerie Day singing the song sitting at a desk, repairing a coffeepot, while tools and other oddities pass into the frame and out again.
 Her dog sits nearby, wearing sunglasses.

 Personnel

-According to the liner notes for the Tha's Right album:
+Personnel are taken from the liner notes of the Tha's Right album.